 “Get in d’ truck!”
 PawPaw shouted back between breaths.
 “Get in d’ passenger side!”
 I saw him, framed in smoke that was now behind him, and he waved towards the truck and called out, “Go on, now!
 Go on!”

 Kieth cradled me and rushed through the open gate and wrenched open PawPaw’s truck door, an old Ford with metal doors that would stick and creak and groan and resist opening, but they were no match for Keith’s brute strength.
 The door yielded and we slid in and he slammed it shut with a loud and satisfying crunch, and PawPaw somehow found the same strength and ripped his door open and hopped into the driver’s side of his Ford’s bucket seat.
-I was bleeding dangerously too much.
-Scalp wounds are some of the most dangerous because all arteries and veins are exposed against your bone and will not close themselves, especially if you’ve been scalped.
+I was bleeding dangerously.
+Scalp wounds are dangerous because all arteries and veins are exposed against your skull and will not close themselves, especially if you’ve been scalped, and I had a large flap of scalp dangling precariously from my skull, attached only by a small slice of skin and hair.
 The Ford’s vinyl seat was covered in blood that slid across the slippery plastic in and pooled in depressions and along creases, like dark red rivers flowing from small lakes of blood on the bucket seat.
 PawPaw didn’t hesitate.
 He cranked the ignition and peeled out and accelerated towards the blacktop and turned left onto it so quickly that pools of blood splashed across the seat and spilled into Kieth’s passenger side floorboard.

 “Oh God, Ed!
 Oh God!
 He’s bleedin’ bad!
 Hurry!”